-- A cumulative description of farm to school activities over the last decade.
+- The study produced a cumulative description of farm to school activities over the last decade.

-After the passage of the Healthy, Hunger-Free Kids Act of 2010, the U.S. Department of Agriculture (USDA) launched a nationwide effort to incorporate more fresh, local food in school meals and curriculum.
-The USDA seeks to understand the extent of all farm to school activities and their impact on the economy and other local, regional and national systems.
-This includes describing the outcomes of USDA’s Farm to School Grant Program.
+Following the 2010 reauthorization of the Richard B. Russell National School Lunch Act, the U.S. Department of Agriculture (USDA) created a Farm to School Program to distribute grant funding, provide training and technical assistance for improving access to local foods in schools, and disseminate research and data on existing programs and opportunities for expansion.
+The USDA sought to understand the extent of all farm to school activities and their impact on the economy and other local, regional, and national systems.

-Abt Associates will examine farm to school efforts between 2010 and 2020 through a multi-pronged approach:
+Abt Associates examined farm to school efforts across the country through a multi-pronged approach:

-- A literature review of farm to school-focused publications
+- A literature review of farm to school-focused research published since 2010

 - An analysis of nearly 1,000 progress reports submitted by 365 USDA Farm to School grantees from 2013-2017

-- In-depth interviews with food distributors about local food purchasing around the country
+- In-depth interviews with school food distributors about local food purchasing around the country

-- A national census of farm to school activities of about 19,000 School Food Authorities (SFAs) participating in the National School Lunch Program and School Breakfast Program
+- A national census of farm-to-school activities of about 19,000 school food authorities (SFAs) participating in the National School Lunch Program

-The study will produce a first-of-its-kind set of reports.
-It will include longitudinal results from a census of SFAs across the country, comprehensive findings from 2013-2017 Farm to School grantees and a review of farm to school-related publications over the past decade.
-Together, these will provide a cumulative review of the scope and accomplishments of these activities.
-Along with providing an opportunity to reflect on past efforts, our findings will provide the USDA, SFAs, food distributors and other stakeholders the context to shape future farm to school activities.
-The reports and census data will be released in 2020 and 2021.
+The study produced a first-of-its-kind set of reports, including results from the 2019 Farm to School Census of SFAs, comprehensive findings based on 2013-2017 Farm to School grantee progress reports, and a review of farm to school-related publications over the past decade.
+Together, they provide a cumulative review of the scope and accomplishments of farm to school efforts across the country.
+Along with providing an opportunity to reflect on past efforts, our findings provide the USDA, SFAs, school food distributors, and other stakeholders the context to shape future farm to school activities.